Thesis and Honors

 Although most students are expected to complete a laboratory thesis, the written thesis may be either a laboratory thesis or a library thesis.
 Chemistry majors doing a laboratory thesis may register for CHEM 457, 458, or both, while students doing a library project may register for CHEM 457 or 458.
-Biological Chemistry majors doing a laboratory thesis may register for BIOC 457, 458, or both, while students doing a library project may register for BIOC 457 or 458.
+Biochemistry majors doing a laboratory thesis may register for BIOC 457, 458, or both, while students doing a library project may register for BIOC 457 or 458.
 Students pursuing honors register for both 457 and 458.
 The senior research and seminar courses include participation in the department’s seminar program.
 Each major is required to deliver two presentations during the senior year.

-Receipt of Honors in Chemistry or Biological Chemistry is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
+Receipt of Honors in Chemistry or Biochemistry is a special distinction reserved for those students who have excelled in their academic accomplishments throughout their time at Bates and have completed a thesis project with certain distinguishing characteristics and features.
 The distinction of Honors requires that the student and the thesis meet all of the criteria specified below.
 An outstanding performance in several of the expectations for Honors may offset a less than exemplary performance in another area.
 A significant deficiency in any one expectation is sufficient grounds to deny Honors.
 The thesis advisor has the authority to withdraw the student from the Honors program at any time prior to the submission deadline for the written thesis.
 The oral examination panel members, who may consult with the advisor, have final authority for judging whether the student has satisfactorily met the criteria for receipt of Honors.